nevinera/pathfinder-builds/gestalt/soul-breaker/plans.md

 * Detect Psionics is Detect Magic, but with an augment available to boost identify (2pp for +10)
   - http://www.d20pfsrd.com/psionics-unleashed/psionic-powers
 * Powerful Strikes can boost the augments on your power strike
+* Might want to get Focused defense - it's only active while fighting defensively, so we'll need to lose some attack to be sturdy.
+Overall, I think I'd rather just depend on Adam to keep them away from me.

 ### Alternatives